 - Statistics are not shown for Spaces that have view-only access.

 - General Public

 - No one outside your organization account can see your Space Statistics.

 What do the numbers mean?

-Some of my Matterport Spaces don't have any data
+Why don't my Matterport Spaces have any data?

 Spaces need to be set to Public to register an impression or visit.

 If you haven't shared your Space or posted it online it won't have any data.